Harpenden: Geography

 There are two civil parishes: Harpenden and Harpenden Rural.
+The town straddles two valleys; a dry valley to the south-west containing the town centre and Harpenden Common, and the valley of the River Lea to the north-east, containing the Batford area.

-As Harpenden is located in Hertfordshire, just outside London, it is an area of extremely high property costs; this is common in the region.
-Land Registry data suggests that the average house price in Harpenden in the 1st quarter of 2006 was £500,902, compared to £287,277 for the St Albans district generally and £183,598 nationally.
+As Harpenden is located in Hertfordshire, just outside London, it is an area of extremely high property costs.
+Land Registry data suggests that the average house price in Harpenden in the first quarter of 2006 was £500,902, compared to £287,277 for the St Albans district generally and £183,598 nationally.
 The data also indicates that an unusually high proportion of houses in Harpenden are owner occupied (81.4%, as opposed to 69.6% in the district generally and 66.2% nationally).
 The average price of a detached house is over £900,000 as of January 2012.

 Harpenden has a large number of its streets named after English literary figures on the east side of the town (an area known, unsurprisingly, as the Poets' Corner), including Byron Road, Cowper Road, Kipling Way, Milton Road, Shakespeare Road, Spenser Road, Shelley Court, Tennyson Road, Townsend Road, Masefield Road and Wordsworth Road.

-The River Lea flows through the Batford neighbourhood.
+Climate

 Governance

+There are three tiers of local government covering Harpenden, at parish (town), district and county level: Harpenden Town Council, St Albans City and District Council and Hertfordshire County Council.
+The town council is based at Harpenden Town Hall on Leyton Road.

+Harpenden is also part of the Harpenden and Berkhamsted UK Parliament constituency, represented by Victoria Collins of the Liberal Democrats.